 There are 4 main subgroups of Turkic Languages.
 These are

-Hungarian is also being accepted Turkic Language by the Organization of Turkic States and Hungary.
+Hungarian is also being accepted as a Turkic Language by the Organization of Turkic States and Hungary.
 More on this later.

-The Turkish Language is not the same language as Turkic Languages.
 Turkish belongs to the Oghuz branch of the Turkic Languages.
-The other languages in the Oghuz branch are Azerbaijani and Turkmen languages.
+The other major languages in the Oghuz branch are Azerbaijani and Turkmen.

 |Language||Number of Speakers||Countries with Majority of Speakers||Alphabet|